 1. provide a rationale for offering a single-gender class in that subject.
 A variety of rationales are acceptable; e.g., if very few girls have taken computer science in the past, the school could offer a girls-only computer science class.

 2. provide a coeducational class in the same subject at a geographically accessible location.
 That location may be at the same school, but the school or school district may also elect to offer the coeducational alternative at a different school which is geographically accessible.
 The term "geographically accessible" is not explicitly defined in the regulations.

 3. conduct a review every two years to determine whether single-sex classes are still necessary to remedy whatever inequity prompted the school to offer the single-sex class in the first place.

-The new regulations also cleared away the confusion surrounding the legal status of single-sex schools---schools which are all-girls or all-boys.
+The new regulations also cleared confusion surrounding the legal status of schools which are all-girls or all-boys.
 In fact, the new regulations provide some incentive for school districts to offer single-sex schools rather than single-sex classrooms within coed schools.
 Single-sex schools are specifically exempted from two of the three requirements above.
 They don't have to provide any rationale for their single-sex format, and they don't have to conduct any periodic review to determine whether single-sex education is "necessary" to remedy some inequity.
-They do have to offer "substantially equal" courses, services, and facilities, at other schools within the same school district---but those other schools can be single-sex or coed.
+They do have to offer "substantially equal" courses, services, and facilities, at other schools within the same school district, but those other schools can be single-sex or coed.
 In other words, a school district may offer a single-sex high school for girls without having to offer a single-sex high school for boys.
 A school district can offer an all-boys elementary school without having to offer an all-girls elementary school.